AllenInstitute/bmtk/docs/autodocs/source/dpointnet_guide.rst

 GLIF dynamics and explicit state
 -------------------------------

-``GLIF3Cell`` defaults to ``dynamics_mode="nest"``.
-This mode uses NEST-compatible refractory timing, time-averaged adaptation current, spike-boundary adaptation reset, and exact alpha-current-to-voltage integration.
-SONATA initial voltage, adaptation state and recurrent/external delays are honored.
+``GLIF3Cell`` defaults to ``dynamics_mode="legacy"`` to preserve existing trajectories and checkpoints.
+Set ``dynamics_mode="nest"`` explicitly to use NEST-compatible refractory timing, time-averaged adaptation current, spike-boundary adaptation reset, and exact alpha-current-to-voltage integration.
+In NEST mode, SONATA initial voltage, adaptation state and recurrent/external delays are honored.
 Times are converted through NEST's 0.001-ms ticks and then rounded upward to simulation steps; ``dt`` must be a positive multiple of 0.001 ms and external delays must be at least one step.
 Reported spikes and voltage samples use end-of-step timestamps.

-Omitting ``hard_reset`` selects hard reset in NEST mode.
+Omitting ``hard_reset`` selects soft reset in default legacy mode and hard reset in explicit NEST mode.
 Training can explicitly select ``hard_reset=false`` to retain subtractive soft reset and surrogate gradients while keeping the same timestep, precision and other forward settings as inference.
 This changes historical trajectories and learned weights; it is not an execution-only optimization.
-Explicit ``dynamics_mode="legacy"`` preserves the historical update path and defaults to soft reset.

 NEST mode uses ``ExplicitStateRNN`` to preserve scalar integer noise counters and external delay history in symbolic Keras models and across chunks.
 Supply complete